MiddSea/MiddSea/README.md

-- 👋 Hi, I’m @MiddSea
+- 👋 Hi, I’m Seán Middleton @MiddSea
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning goLang
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: he, him
-- ⚡ Fun fact: ...

 <!---
 MiddSea/MiddSea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.